-1. Struggle leads to growth
+1. Struggling leads to growth

-Struggle is an essential component of growth.
+Struggling is an essential component of growth.
 If we only engage in activities that come easily to us, we’re not stretching ourselves.
 And if we don’t stretch ourselves, we will never reach our full potential.

 If a runner on a high school track team wants to become a distance runner, for instance, they wouldn’t stick to running one mile forever.
 They would push themselves to run longer and longer distances.
 At first, it would be tough.
 But persisting through the difficulty and discomfort would allow growth, making them a stronger runner.
 The same is true of other physical, academic, and social activities.

 Are you familiar with the science of neuroplasticity?
 Neuroplasticity is the brain’s ability to adapt.
 The brain can create new connections and pathways, and it can adjust to new circumstances.
 When we consistently repeat a difficult activity, our brain forms a pathway, and the activity becomes easier with time.

 Research shows that novelty and challenge are necessary for neuroplasticity and enhancing cognitive function.
 With challenge comes struggle, and with struggle comes learning and growth.

 In addition to growing your brain, struggle fuels character growth.
 Children develop inner strength, persistence, focus, and determination.